conversationai/conversationai-models/model_evaluation/README.md

 ## Evaluating one model

-The notebook `jigsaw_evaluation_pipeline.ipynb` is a example of running on evaluation metrics for the ml-fairness project.
+The notebook `jigsaw_evaluation_pipeline.ipynb` provides a example of running on evaluation metrics for the ml-fairness project.

 We use the `Dataset` and `Model` utilities from `utils_export/` to interact with the models deployed on CMLE and execute the following steps:
  * Load two datasets: 1 dataset to evaluate performance (or intended bias) similar to the training data, and 1 dataset to evaluate the unintended bias that includes identity information.